 History of Hawkeridge & Heywood

 Few indications of early settlement in the area have been found although some late Celtic pottery has been found in the parish and the Romano-British settlement at Westbury partly lies in the parish, near Ham cottages.
-Finds include bronze brooches, rings, a butcher's knife, keys, and hypocaust tiles, among others.
-The stone foundations of a large building and tessellated pavement have been discovered between Ham and Heywood House.
-There is a possible medieval moat in a rectangular shape lying quarter of a mile north east of Storridge Farm.
+Finds include bronze brooches, rings, a butcher’s knife, keys, and hypocaust tiles, among others.
+The stone foundations of a large building and tessellated pavement were discovered between Ham and Heywood House.
+There is a possible medieval moat in a rectangular shape lying a quarter of a mile north-east of Storridge Farm.

 Heywood House is a country house, converted to offices in the late 20th century.
 It was acquired by the Ash family in the 17th century and in 1700 passed to Thomas Phipps.
-William Phipps, Governor of Bombay, died at Hewyood in 1748.
 In 1789 the house was sold to the clothier Gaisford Gibbs.
 The house became owned, through marriage, by the Lopes family for a time in the 19th century.
 The present house was built c.1837 on the site of the earlier house by Harvey Eginton of Worcester for Henry Gaisford Gibbs Ludlow.
-The house is of limestone ashlar with a Welsh slate roof, and has a Jacobean style E-plan.
-There is a square clock tower behind a gable.
-The single storey service range to the rear and a single storey billiard room are linked to the main range by a Tudor arched doorway.
 A plaque recording the building of the house can be found inside the porch.
 The interior includes a large central hall with a 17th century style stone fireplace, Doric columns and early 18th century style stairs.
 The House was used as an evacuees’ hostel in World War 2.

 Heywood Park includes Fulling Bridge Farmhouse, a late 17th century building which was altered in the early 19th century.
 It is of English garden wall bond brick with a pantiled hipped roof.
 The 18th century section has stone quoins.
 The bridge itself was called Felling Bridge in 1773.

-Hawkeridge Farmhouse is now a detached house of mid 17th century date, extended in the 1860s.
+Hawkeridge Farmhouse is a detached house of mid-17th century date which was extended in the 1860s.
 It has a T-plan and is of rendered brick with a Welsh slate roof and a cast iron porch to the left of centre.
-A partly legible date stone can be found on the 1860s' extension.
-Attached to the north west return is a two storey 19th century range with casements and French windows.
+A partly legible date stone can be found on the 1860s’ extension.
+Attached to the north-west return is a two storey 19th century range with casements and French windows.
 There is 18th and 19th century joinery in the exterior and a 17th century door.

-In the 1851 census Heywood contained a miller, general and agricultural labourers, housekeepers, farmers, servants, cordwainer, plough boy, gardeners, carter, bailiff, coachman, laundress, carpenters, dairy maid, stone quarrier and labourer in the iron works.
-The vast majority of inhabitants were agricultural or general labourers.
+The 1851 census showed Heywood contained a miller, general and agricultural labourers, housekeepers, farmers, servants, cordwainer, plough boy, gardeners, carter, bailiff, coachman, laundress, carpenters, dairy maid, stone quarrier and labourer in the iron works.
+Most of the inhabitants were agricultural or general labourers.
 In Northleaze there were also six dressmakers, three cloth workers, and a sawyer; the majority again being employed as agricultural labourers.
-Ham Quarry had a farmer, GWR policeman, GWR goods guard servant (born in Jamaica, of all places!) and a GWR Inspector of Police.
+Ham Quarry had a farmer, GWR policeman, GWR goods guard servant and a GWR Inspector of Police.

-Occupations in the 1891 Census for Heywood included iron works labourers, cow and dairymen, glover, servants, general labourers, agricultural and brick labourers, estate carpenter, market gardener, cheese maker, game keeper and gardeners (the biggest employment being for labourers).
+Occupations in the 1891 Census for Heywood included iron works labourers, cow and dairymen, glovers, servants, general labourers, agricultural and brick labourers, estate carpenter, market gardener, cheese maker, game keeper and gardeners (the biggest employment being for labourers).
 Hawkeridge was very similar but also included dressmakers and a shoemaker.
 At Northleaze there was a carpenter, packer, plate layer on the GWR and road labourers.
 Jobs at the iron works included coke filler and iron worker.
-There was also a glover, errand boy, coal haulier, farmers and a 'matress maker living at the Hawkeridge factory'.
-The number of agricultural workers and general labourers was greatly reduced.
+There was also a glover, errand boy, coal haulier, farmers and a ‘matress maker living at the Hawkeridge factory’.
 There were more employment opportunities at the iron works, but in total not as many workers were recorded as in the earlier census.
-It appears that fewer of the parish's inhabitants were employed in agriculture towards the end of the 19th century.
+It appears that fewer of the parish’s inhabitants were employed in agriculture towards the end of the 19th century.
 They had not taken on other occupations and therefore may have had to leave the parish to find work.
 Census figures show that the population of 517 in 1871 slowly began to decrease to a low of 411 in 1901.
 The population then began to slowly increase.